ellisonbg/py4science/book/getting_started.rst

 ======================

-Python is a full-featured language which supports many programming idioms, including proceedural, functional, and object oriented concepts.
+Python is a full-featured language which supports many programming idioms, including procedural, functional, and object oriented concepts.
 It comes with a rich `standard library
 <http://docs.python.org/library/>`_ consisting of *hundreds* of modules
 in the standard installation.
-There are many excellent tutorials including the offical `Python Tutorial
+There are many excellent tutorials including the official `Python Tutorial
 <http://docs.python.org/tutorial/index.html>`_ and free books online
-suvh as `Dive Into Python <http://diveintopython.org/>`_ and other excellent print books such as `The Python Essential Reference
+such as `Dive Into Python <http://diveintopython.org/>`_ and other excellent print books such as `The Python Essential Reference
 <http://www.amazon.com/Python-Essential-Reference-David-Beazley/dp/0672329786/ref=sr_1_1?ie=UTF8&s=books&qid=1271019394&sr=8-1>`_
 and the `Python Cookbook <http://oreilly.com/catalog/9780596001674>`_.